Categories

 This story-telling wasn’t just for camp fire entertainment, it helped us come to terms with being intelligent beings in an incomprehensible world.
 It became a key cultural tool that binds our social groups.
 We have the Bible stories, the Dreamtime myths of aboriginal Australians, the nationalist myths of modern states and many others.
 We create stories in our culture, embed them in our dominating emotional brains, and they trump most rational considerations in our decision-making.

-While we as individuals are able to sit down, read, absorb and judge the climate crisis, to imagine strategies to deal with it and wonderful futures beyond, we are at a loss when it comes to translating these thoughts into the social change that will make it happen, because the stories we believe in won’t allow it.
+While we as individuals are able to sit down, read, absorb and judge the climate crisis, to imagine strategies to deal with it and wonderful futures beyond, we are at a loss when it comes to translating these thoughts into the social change that will make it happen.
+The first stories we believe won’t allow it.
 The rules of the mind dictate what is happening here.

 We all know how this works.
-We reach a logical conclusion, about the climate crisis for instance, but our resolve to do what is necessary crumbles when it comes to the decisive step if it runs contrary to our culture, our economic narrative, our “social contract” or perceived social mores – essentially, just what everyone else is doing.
+We reach a logical conclusion, about the climate crisis for instance, but our resolve to do what is necessary crumbles when it comes to the decisive step if it runs contrary to our culture, our economic narrative, our “social contract” or perceived social mores – simply put, what family, friends and everyone else is doing.

 The 20% of our thinking mind which is so remarkable (the dorsolateral pre-frontal cortex) is unfortunately weak and slow in comparison with the 80% that keeps us alive.
 Much of this 80% of strong, fast, survival-honed thinking is in many ways seriously inappropriate in the modern world.
 As the entomologist Karl von Frisch said when talking about societies: “The ant is a collectively intelligent and individually stupid animal; man is the opposite.”